SAP-samples/upscale-commerce-open-payment-integration/postman/nexi/hosted-page/README.md

 Test cards can also be found in area-test.

-Login Details for [Test Merchant Backoffice](https://int-ecommerce.nexi.it/ecomm/web/reporting/ReportLogin.jsp) can be found also on this page.
+Login Details for [Test Merchant Backoffice](https://int-ecommerce.nexi.it/ecomm/web/reporting/ReportLogin.jsp) can be found in area-test.

 *For Live, it may be necessary to Have Nexi Allowlist the calling PWA domain for Hosted Page to Work.*